FREQUENTLY ASKED QUESTIONS

 ‘Bodywork’ is a term that came into favor when manual therapy pioneers in the last 100 years wanted to differentiate themselves from massage therapists in their dedication to structural change - in their understanding that they could effect very tangible ‘physical’ benefit.
 They wanted to address injury and dysfunction and extend that potential in the field.
 They also saw the undeniable interconnectedness of the mind - our emotions, our consciousness, and developed modalities addressing these relations as well.

 Commonly, I consider myself a bodyworker, as this is the culture I developed my work within.
-I stand on the shoulders of Mabel Todd, Ilse Middendorf, Marion Rosen, Ida Rolf, Moshe Feldenkrais, Tom Hendrickson, Gerda Alexander, Thomas Hanna, and the original osteopaths.
+I stand on the shoulders of Mabel Todd, Ilse Middendorf, Marion Rosen, Ida Rolf, Moshe Feldenkrais, Tom Hendrickson, Gerda Alexander, Thomas Hanna, Andrew Taylor Still, Leon Chaitow, and many of my colleagues.
 I also use the term manual therapist as I am part of the effort to establish our field into the standard delivery of health care.

 Are treatments painful to receive?